kevinscaria/PolyMATH/README.md

 #### Step 4: (WIP)
 Run a script that converts
 - annotation csv to json with the index and subindex structure we decided. \[Annotation json gets saved to global folder.\]

-#### Step 5:
-rebase to ensure you have latest main status. push to branch. ensure merging of changes.
-Create PR.